Michieljoris/roster/_attachments/security.md

-A user with this role assigned can only write to database db1 (providing he has write permission for db1) and only documents with a field type equal to 'location' as long costCode is not updated.
+A user with this role assigned can only write to database db1 (providing he has write permission for db1) and only documents with a field type equal to 'location' as long as costCode is not updated.

 You can add more fields value pairs to the left of the | and more fields to the right.